alakaski/DS8007_Data_Visualization_Project/README.md

 Given that the files exceed the 25MB GitHub limit, please download the three files directly from https://www.kaggle.com/datasets/airbnb/seattle?resource=download prior to running the code.

 # How to Run Code
 To run the code as a Python notebook, please go to: https://colab.research.google.com/drive/1pUf-ZmORrV3EydGw9smEMB_QRTr6dAvL?usp=sharing.
-The results of the Python notebook are available for viewing in the "EDA & Data Visualizations.ipynb" file in this repository, however it does not show the interactive plotly visualizations. <br> <br>
+The results of the Python notebook are available for viewing in the "EDA & Data Visualizations.ipynb" file in this repository, however they do not show the interactive plotly visualizations. <br> <br>
 To run the code as a Python file, please use the "EDA & Data Visualizations.py" file.